-This article looks at what foods people with asthma may wish to avoid, what foods may improve or even prevent asthma symptoms from developing, and lifestyle factors that may help a person manage this chronic condition.
+This article looks at foods that people with asthma may wish to avoid, foods that may improve or even prevent asthma symptoms from developing, and some lifestyle factors that may help a person manage this chronic condition.

-Evidence suggests that low levels of vitamin D have links to an increased risk of asthma attacks in children and adults.
-It also indicates that taking a vitamin D supplement every day can significantly reduce the risk of hospital admission for a severe asthma attack.
+Some evidence suggests that low levels of vitamin D have links to an increased risk of asthma episodes in children and adults.
+It also indicates that taking a vitamin D supplement every day can significantly reduce the risk of hospital admission for a severe asthma episode.

 Vitamin D may also support lung function and reduce upper respiratory infections, such as the common cold.